 Talking with Your Significant Other About Student Debt

 Many borrowers don’t know the answers to all of these questions.
 Some people have so much debt that they don’t know how they will ever pay it off.
-Others can point to the exact month and year that their debt will be eliminated.
+Others can point to the exact month and year they will eliminate their debt.

 One key impact of student debt is that it can affect how couples pay their taxes.

-Married Couples: Do We File Taxes Jointly or Separately?
+Married Couples: Should We File Taxes Jointly or Separately?

 Tax planning with student loans is a delicate balancing act.
-On the one hand, there are many tax advantages to filing taxes jointly.
-A quick look at the tax bracket table shows that most couples could save a bundle in taxes by electing to file jointly, rather than separately.
+There are many tax advantages to filing taxes jointly.
+A quick look at a tax bracket table shows that most couples could save a bundle in taxes by electing to file jointly (rather than separately).
+However, filing jointly can be a major issue for federal borrowers on income-driven repayment (IDR) plans.

 Be careful not to lose track of your goals!
-Getting a lower minimum monthly payment on your student loans is a good thing, but the debt still has to be paid back.
-If your spouse is working towards a student loan forgiveness program, such as Public Service Loan Forgiveness, it might make sense to chase the lowest possible payment.
-If not, living with higher monthly student loan payments might not be the worst thing because it will force you to pay back the debt sooner.
+Lowering the minimum monthly payment on your student loans is a good thing, but debt elimination is the goal.
+If your spouse is working towards a student loan forgiveness program like Public Service Loan Forgiveness, it might make sense to chase the lowest possible payment.
+If not, living with higher monthly student loan payments might not be the worst thing because it will force you to pay back the debt sooner, which saves money on interest.

 The Marriage Penalty on Student Debt

-The math from the tax analysis should make one thing clear: there is a measurable cost of getting married if you have federal student loans.
+The math from the tax analysis should make one thing clear: there is a measurable cost of getting married for federal student loan borrowers chasing forgiveness or on an Income-Driven Repayment plan.

 The exact cost of the marriage penalty will depend on many different circumstances, but two single people could be better off financially than they would as a married couple.